 The home that is the people I belong to.

-And that feeling—of not being alone, of not needing to hide, of being fully, unapologetically yourself and still belonging to something bigger—might be what keeps the next burnout at bay.
+And that feeling: of not being alone, of being fully, unapologetically myself and still belonging to something bigger, will hopefully keep the next burnout at bay.